SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WebFetch.md

 `3xx` cannot bounce the request to an internal host.
 (When neither control is enabled, redirects are still followed by default; set `"allowRedirects": false` to stop a redirect from reaching another host.)
-Note that `blockPrivateAddresses` resolves the hostname here, but the OS resolves it again at connect time, so a hostile DNS that answers public-then-private (DNS rebinding) can still slip past — pin to fixed names with `allowedHosts` when that residual risk matters.
+Note that `blockPrivateAddresses` resolves the hostname here, but the OS resolves it again at connect time, so a hostile DNS that answers public-then-private (DNS rebinding) can still slip past.
+Pin to fixed names with `allowedHosts` when that residual risk matters.

-`WebFetch` is the node to prefer when a URL can be filled from untrusted/conversation-derived data: it parses the URL and resolves DNS with the same Python stack it then connects with, so the host the guard screened is the host actually dialed (rebinding aside). `CurlCommand`'s equivalent guard is best-effort only — it validates in Python but the `curl` binary re-parses and re-resolves independently — so route untrusted URLs here rather than through `CurlCommand`.
+`WebFetch` is the node to prefer when a URL can be filled from untrusted/conversation-derived data: it parses the URL and resolves DNS with the same Python stack it then connects with, so the host the guard screened is the host actually dialed (rebinding aside). `CurlCommand`'s equivalent guard is best-effort only (it validates in Python but the `curl` binary re-parses and re-resolves independently), so route untrusted URLs here rather than through `CurlCommand`.
 See the `CurlCommand` node's "SSRF address guard" note for details.

 -----